 The COVID-19 pandemic has affected jobs and livelihoods across the country, and it has hit small, local businesses especially hard.
 These are the businesses communities rely on for their favorite meals, their comfiest clothes, hard-to-find hair products, and much more.
 These local companies are now struggling to find the support they need to not only survive through this tough time but also to come back from it at all.
-Here are a few ways you can help your favorite local businesses stay afloat:
+If you're wondering how to support local businesses, here are a few ways you can help your favorite stores stay afloat:

 1. Buy gift cards.